stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 Unfortunately, it means that commands that require root access will fail if _sudo_ has the _requiretty_ option enabled.

-# Source Control Exclusions

-If you are using Git, create a _.gitignore_ file, otherwise define exclusions however is appropriate for your version control system (for example, a _.hgignore_ file for Mercurial).

-Always exclude the _ansible.cfg_ file from version control, and put an example configuration file in the repository instead.
-This allows each administrator that works with the repository to use their own configuration file.

 # The Repository Directory Structure

-Create the following directories within the repository:
+Create the directories that you need within the repository.
+You can define playbooks as single YAML files, so in some cases, you do not need to create any directories at all.

+These are standard directories for Ansible projects:

 - examples/ - Various other templates and examples
 - filter_plugins/ - Custom filter plugins
 - host_vars/ - Variables for individual host systems
-- inventory/ - Lists of host systems
+- inventory/ - Lists of nodes
 - group_vars/ - Variables for groups of systems
 - library/ - Custom Ansible modules
 - roles/ - Custom roles used by the Ansible playbooks